8qBITs/NitroGen/README.md

 # Discord Nitro Generator
-A discord nitro generator made with python
+A discord nitro generator made with python requests

-Requirements:
+##### Requirements:
-  Python 3.6+
+  1. Python 3.6+
-  Python Requests
+  2. Python Requests

-Usage:
+##### Usage:
-  Get HTTPS proxies and put them into proxies.txt
+  1. Get HTTPS proxies and put them into proxies.txt
-  Run Generator.py
+  2. Run Generator.py
-  Input threads and start.
+  3. Input threads and start.

-####DISCLAIMER: FOR EDUCATIONAL PURPOSES ONLY, I DO NOT HOLD ANY RESPONSIBILITY FOR CIA HAVING
+#### DISCLAIMER: FOR EDUCATIONAL PURPOSES ONLY, I DO NOT HOLD ANY RESPONSIBILITY FOR CIA HAVING
-####THEIR ICE CREAM TRUCK OUTSIDE YOUR HOUSE TOMMOROW OR A BORDER PATROL GUARD DEPORTING YOU OFF COUNTRY
+#### THEIR ICE CREAM TRUCK OUTSIDE YOUR HOUSE TOMMOROW OR A BORDER PATROL GUARD DEPORTING YOU OFF COUNTRY

-###LICENSE: ecl-2.0
+### LICENSE: ecl-2.0